If Thomas Kinkade made an animated film, this would be it

 I enjoyed watching it, but wouldn't see it again.
 Go and see something more challenging instead, like Buffalo 66.

-My favourite film of all time This film is absolutely stunning.
+This film is absolutely stunning.
 I loved every minute of it, the superb acting, the beautiful, touching story, the humour, the brilliant directing, the convincing way this extraordinary story was made believable.

 If I had any doubts about this film being utterly wonderful - and I did not - the ending dispelled them altogether.
 What a brilliant, brilliant ending!